lmspann/lmspann.github.io/README.md

 ## About
-With five years of professional experience implementing large scale SAP solutions for clients across industries with Deloitte Consulting, documentation is a step in the software development life cycle that I connecte with the most.
+With five years of professional experience implementing large scale SAP solutions for clients across industries with Deloitte Consulting, documentation is a step in the software development life cycle that I connect with the most.
 Conducting research and creating comprehensive documentation for diverse stakeholder audiences gives me the opportunity to learn new technologies like a writer.